 Journalist and PR Keith Altham, a shrewd observer of the pop scene for over 50 years, makes the point as well as anyone: “[Dee Anthony] was a clever, powerful man.
 His way of handling artists was to give them what they wanted.
 ‘You want more girls?
 Drugs?
 Bigger houses?
 Have them.’
 They don’t find out until later that the money was a loan and they’ve got to repay it, and they’re mortgaged to the hilt.”

 Meanwhile Marriott treats his women, whether he married them or not, shamefully, friends recoil in horror at his behaviour and he slides into drug addiction and alcoholism.
 It all makes for an absorbing, if chilling, read; the awful truth laid bare.
-His death, in a fire at his cottage at Arkesden in Essex 30 years ago next month, is covered exhaustively with a suggestion that questions are likely to remain unanswered.
+His death, in a fire at his cottage at Arkesden in Essex 30 years ago next month, is covered exhaustively with a suggestion that questions surrounding it are likely to remain unanswered.
 And wife number three, to whom he had been married for less than two years, inherited whatever was left but has declined to share it amongst his children.
 That she winds up in Holloway after a drunk driving incident in which a girl was killed seems like a macabre postscript to an already lurid tale.

 As well as the thoughts of those mentioned above, and many more, All Or Nothing contains 24 pages of well-researched pictures, a foreword by Jerry Shirley and a great cover shot by my old colleague Barry Wentzell.